digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 To avoid complex "roll-forward" rollbacks, consider breaking an upgrade that introduces new fields into two steps:

 1. Introduce an upgrade that adds the new fields but does not use them.
-Since no changes are made to the choices, this upgrade will not require a rollback in case of a bug.
+Since no changes are made to the choices, this upgrade does not require a rollback in case of a bug.
 2. Build a separate upgrade that modifies the choice implementations to utilize the new fields.
 If an issue arises, this upgrade can be rolled back by simply unvetting it.

 5. Key Takeaways